fenimors/Y86-Deconstructer/README.md

-# Y86-Deconstructer
+# Y86-Disassembler
-Deconstructs and prints a y86 program, includes a makefile for compiling
+Disassembles and prints a y86 program, includes a makefile for compiling